 Don’t fret if you forget to water your plants; they will not die out.
 Instead, their growth will simply delay their growing times.
 Crops will grow every day for as long as they are watered, so try not to plant more than you can handle.

-I’ve done some testing on my part, and found that crops that can be harvested multiple times will still need to be watered each day in order for them to keep producing.
+I’ve done some testing on my part, and found that multiple yield crops will still need to be watered each day in order for them to keep producing.

 Remember that certain crops, such as grapes and green beans, grow on a trellis, which means that you cannot walk through them.
-It’s better to plant these crops in a nice little row.
+It’s better to plant these crops in a nice little row, in a way that doesn’t block access to other crops.
 Make sure there is room to move around them!

 Build Scarecrows to save your crops!

-To keep crows from feasting on your crops, you should craft a Scarecrow as soon as possible, and place them around your plots.
+There is a way to keep crows from feasting on your hard work, and that is done by using Scarecrows.
+These are crafted once you reach Level 1 in your Farming skill, and when you place them on your farm, they will provide complete protection in a circular radius around the scarecrow.
 A Scarecrow is crafted with 50 Wood, 1 Coal, and 20 Fiber, all of which can be found from clearing up your farm.
 Scarecrows will protect crops within 8 tiles in every direction.

 Use Fertilizer for every crop!

 Your overgrown farm will have lots of trees.
-Every tree you chop down will give you lots of Sap, which is used in crafting fertilizer.
-Fertilizer will have an added effect of improving your crops, depending on what you use.
+Every tree you chop down will give you lots of Sap, which is used in crafting some basic fertilizer.

 Fertilizer is used by placing it on tilled soil, before any seeds are planted.
 You can only use one type of fertilizer per tile, so put thought into what you intend on planting.
 The fertilized soil will remain there all season long, so you don’t have to worry about constantly crafting fertilizer.